Battle of Bairoko: Aftermath

-After calling-off the assault, the Americans withdrew to nearby Enogai in stages, moving firstly to a defensive perimeter on the night of 20/21 July.
-Largely the Japanese did not pursue them, although they did launch a minor probing raid around 02:00 hours on 21 July, which resulted in five Japanese and one Marine being killed; another nine Marines were wounded.
+After calling off the assault, the Americans withdrew to nearby Enogai in stages, moving firstly to a defensive perimeter on the night of 20/21 July.
+Largely the Japanese did not pursue them, although they did launch a minor probing raid around 02:00 on 21 July, which resulted in five Japanese and one marine being killed; another nine marines were wounded.
 An hour later, a Japanese aircraft unsuccessfully attacked the American perimeter.
-Just before dawn on 21 July, air strikes were requested by US troops to cover their withdrawal, which began at 06:00 hours.
+Just before dawn on 21 July, air strikes were requested by US troops to cover their withdrawal, which began at 06:00.
 Air support from land-based aircraft had been quite poor earlier in the campaign, but the support provided at this time amounted to the heaviest aerial bombardment of the campaign to that point.
 The withdrawal lasted into the early afternoon.
-The final group of US troops reached Enogai just after 14:30 hours, withdrawing from the seaspit to the north of the Leland Lagoon.
-Casualties during the attack and the subsequent withdrawal amounted to 50 Americans killed while the Japanese lost at least 33 killed.
-The wounded were evacuated in litters, assisted by local laborers, and were evacuated back to Enogai through multiple staging areas, and then by boat from the Leland Lagoon.
-From Enogai, the US wounded were flown back to Guadalcanal by three seaplanes; one of which was attacked by a Japanese fighter after takeoff, and returned to Enogai to remain overnight.
+The final group of US troops reached Enogai just after 14:30, withdrawing from the seaspit to the north of the Leland Lagoon.
+Casualties during the attack and the subsequent withdrawal amounted to 50 Americans killed, while the Japanese lost at least 33 killed.
+The wounded were evacuated in litters, assisted by local laborers, and were evacuated back to Enogai through multiple staging areas and then by boat from the Leland Lagoon.
+From Enogai, the US wounded were flown back to Guadalcanal by three seaplanes, one of which was attacked by a Japanese fighter after takeoff and returned to Enogai to remain overnight.

 As a result of their efforts to capture Bairoko, Liversedge's force was essentially spent.
 Nevertheless, the American forces remained in the Enogai area until the end of the New Georgia campaign to gather information and interdict Japanese supply lines.
 Initially, US intelligence had assessed that the Japanese were using Bairoko to resupply and reinforce their troops who were guarding an airfield at Munda Point, southwest of Bairoko on the western coast of New Georgia and that by blocking the trail they prevented this from occurring.
 Analysis after the war, though, has shown this was not correct as the Japanese did not use the Bairoko–Munda trail for resupply efforts.

 In early August, Liversedge began another effort to capture Bairoko.
 At this time, reinforcements from the 25th Infantry Division arrived in New Georgia.
 These troops landed on the western coast, and began to advance on Bairoko from the south, after the U.S. and its allies successfully captured the airfield on 4/5 August.
 While troops from the 25th Division advanced north, carrying out mopping up operations, Liversedge's force advanced again across the Dragons Peninsula from Enogai towards Bairoko, commencing 23 August.
 The Japanese subsequently evacuated New Georgia and abandoned Bairoko, which was captured by US forces on 24 August.